JuliaGraphs/GraphsColoring.jl/docs/src/contributing.md

 @info "Current coverage:\n$covered_lines of $total_lines lines ($(round(Int, covered_lines / total_lines * 100)) %)"
 ```

-In Visual Studio Code the [Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters) plugin can be used to visualize the tested lines of the code by inserting the path of the *GraphColoring.lcov.info* file in the settings.
+In Visual Studio Code the [Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters) plugin can be used to visualize the tested lines of the code by inserting the path of the *GraphsColoring.lcov.info* file in the settings.